Academic Accelerator Program

 |SEMESTER 1||CREDITS||SEMESTER 2||CREDITS|

-Note: Students must earn a grade of “C” or better in all required courses.
-All program students must complete a non-remedial course, such as Live, Learn, Grow (SPEX-062), in each term while enrolled in the International Accelerator Program with a grade of “P.” All students must comply with minimum F1 visa course enrollment requirements while in the International Accelerator program.
+Note: Students must earn grade of “C” or better in all Required Courses and B- or better in all ELTA courses.
+All program students must complete remedial coursework in each term.
+Courses that satisfy the remedial standard are Live, Learn, Grow (OGIS 062) and ELTA 160.
+All students must comply with minimum F1 visa course enrollment requirements while in the International Accelerator program.
 See progression requirements for further information.

 Courses and credits vary depending on advising, availability, and admission term.